 Amarjit Chohan, a multi-millionaire had made his money in drug dealing and had served time in prison as well.

 13th February 2003, Mr Chohan was invited to a business meeting at Stonehenge and told his workforce: ‘I’m off to do a deal.’.
 He was never seen alive again.

-He is then abducted by Kenneth Regan, William Horncy and Peter Rees and taken back to Regan's father's home in Forge close, Wilton, near Salisbury, Wiltshire, where hew was bound and tortured.
+He was then abducted by Kenneth Regan, William Horncy and Peter Rees and taken back to Regan's father's home in Forge close, Wilton, near Salisbury, Wiltshire, where he was bound and tortured.